twolfson/twolfson.com/articles/vertical-rhythm.md

 On various occasions at my new company, I have been asked to use less comments.
 This is a funny problem to have; it wasn't that I was abusing comments, it was that the code was in Python and self-descriptive enough.

 At that point, I realized that while my code was consistent and well-commented, there wasn't a rhyme or reason to my structure.
-When I initially started developing in PHP, I began to chunk my code because it "just felt right".

-Some of my first PHP (August 2008), no comments, solid block of code.

->    I am very much repulsed by this code.
+I have had the same progression to most programmers from solid code block to chunked and commented code blocks.

+> That sad starting place.

 ```php
 $file_choice = $_POST['file_choice'];